NadiyaDyka/github-slideshow/_posts/0000-01-02-NadiyaDyka.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Never edit file on directly GitHub!"
+Newere mind that robot advice to do this

 ---